Policy Number: 133

 I. POLICY AND GENERAL STATEMENT

-Termination of the employment of a faculty member who has been granted tenure and of all other faculty members before the expiration of the stated period of appointment, except as is otherwise provided in Rule 31007, Section 5 of The University of Texas System Board of Regents’ Rules and Regulations, or Texas Education Code Section 51.943, or by resignation or retirement, will be only for good cause shown.
-In cases of incompetence or gross immorality where the facts are admitted, or in cases of a felony conviction, the hearing procedures described below shall not apply and the dismissal of the faculty member by the President will follow.
+Termination of the employment of a faculty member of The University of Texas Health Science Center at Houston (“university”) who has been granted tenure or termination of all other types of faculty members before the expiration of the stated period of appointment, except as is otherwise provided in Rule 31007, Section 5 of The University of Texas System Board of Regents’ Rules and Regulations, or Texas Education Code Section 51.943, or by resignation or retirement, will only be for good cause shown.
+See Rule 31008.
+In cases of incompetence or gross immorality where the facts are admitted, or in cases of a felony conviction, the hearing procedures described below shall not apply, and the dismissal of the faculty member by the President will follow.

 In cases of termination as a result of academic program closure or abandonment, refer to HOOP Policy 120 Abandonment of Academic Positions or Programs.

-If the President determines the allegations are supported by evidence that justifies the initiation of termination for cause process, he or she will meet with the faculty member, explain the allegations and supporting evidence, and give the faculty member a reasonable amount of time, as determined by the President, to respond either orally or in writing.
+7. If the President determines the allegations are supported by evidence that justifies the initiation of the termination for cause process, he or she will meet with the faculty member, explain the allegations and supporting evidence, and give the faculty member a reasonable amount of time, as determined by the President, to respond either orally or in writing.
+After receiving the faculty member’s response, the President may decide not to move forward with the termination for cause process.
+If he or she decides to proceed:

 Members of the tribunal for individual hearings will be selected by the President from a standing panel.
-The membership of this panel will be composed of nine tenured members of the faculty, with six chosen by the Interfaculty Council ("IFC") and three by the President.
+The membership of this panel will be composed of nine tenured faculty members, with six chosen by the Interfaculty Council ("IFC") and three by the President.

-Nine tenured members of the faculty, selected as follows:
+The nine tenured faculty members shall be selected as follows:

 - Three by the President: one per year for three-year terms (initially one for one year, one for two years, and one for three years).

-The President will select at least one appointee from those nominated by the IFC for membership of each tribunal.
-The academic rank of the tribunal's membership will be at least equal to that of the accused individual.
+The President will select at least one appointee from those chosen by the IFC for membership on each tribunal.
+The academic rank of each of the tribunal's members will be at least equal to that of the accused individual.
 Members of the tribunal will select one member to serve as chair of the tribunal.

 No person who accuses the faculty member may be included in the tribunal's membership.

+The accused faculty member will be notified of the names of the faculty members selected for the tribunal and of the date, time and place for the hearing.
+Such notification shall be made at least eight business days prior to the hearing.
 The accused may challenge the ability of any member or members to serve fairly or objectively.
-The challenge from the faculty member must be made in writing to the tribunal at least three work days prior to the first scheduled meeting of the hearing.
+The challenge from the faculty member must be made in writing to the tribunal at least three business days prior to the first scheduled meeting of the tribunal.

-The President may request counsel from the System Administration's Office of General Counsel to advise the hearing tribunal.
+The President may request counsel from the UT System Office of General Counsel to advise the hearing tribunal.

 The accused has the right to confront and to cross-examine witnesses who may appear; the right to testify, though he or she may not be required to do so; and the right to introduce all evidence, written or oral, that is relevant and material to the defense.